Troubleshooting Sitemap source issues

 Cause: A web scraping configuration may be removing the missing sections.

-Resolution: Open your source and review your web scraping configurations.
-Focus on the pages the web scraping configurations are targeting and whether you can configure more restrictive exclusion selectors (i.e., the path values) to avoid removing sections from your web page.
+Resolution: Access your source configuration and review your web scraping configurations.
+Focus on your Pages to target configurations and whether you can set more restrictive Elements to exclude selectors.

 Missing dynamic content